isledecomp/reccmp/README.md

 ### Fresh project

 1. Run `reccmp-project create --originals path/to/original/binary --cmake-project`
 2. You will see a lot of new files.
 Set up your C++ compiler and compile the project defined by `CMakeLists.txt`, ideally into a sub-directory like `./build`.
-Advice on building with old MSVC versions can be found at the [Lego Island Decompilation project](https://github.com/isledecomp/isle).
+Advice on building with old MSVC versions can be found at the [LEGO Island Decompilation project](https://github.com/isledecomp/isle).
 3. Look into `reccmp-project.yml` to see what the target is called.
 4. Navigate to the build directory and run `reccmp-reccmp --target <YOURTARGET>`.